mehCake/luraph-deobfuscator-py/README.md

 - Capture a textual VM IR listing with `--dump-ir` and attach it alongside the original sample when filing an issue; it helps pinpoint unsupported patterns in the lifter or devirtualiser.【F:src/main.py†L226-L234】

+### Quality gates & CI workflows

+For continuous integration runs the CLI can enforce minimum completeness and parity expectations.
+Pass `--quality-gate` to enable the check, optionally tuning the minimum accepted score with `--quality-threshold` (defaults to `0.85`) and allowing missing parity data with `--quality-allow-parity-failures` when a sandbox cannot execute the runtime parity harness.【F:src/main.py†L1640-L1670】  When active, the pipeline evaluates the reconstructed output via `evaluate_deobfuscation_checklist`, reports the result, and aborts the run if the configured gate fails so CI can block the merge.【F:src/main.py†L2471-L2545】  The gate relies on `evaluate_quality_gate` to clamp the score, inspect parity results, and explain any unmet requirements in the failure summary.【F:version_detector.py†L3585-L3671】

 ## Project map